The source of our funds

 The polluter pays principle

 A railway company involved in a major rail accident is responsible for damages and losses.
-Fault or negligence doesn’t have to be proven.
+Fault or negligence does not have to be proven.

-The Rail Fund can provide resources to compensate anyone affected, while protecting taxpayers from the costs.
+The Rail Fund is available to pay for all remaining eligible claims, while protecting taxpayers from the costs.